Chat with us, powered by LiveChat

 Regulations

-The Chinese government has adopted a relatively hands off approach when it comes to regulating the digital economy, but does prioritize a China first approach.
+The Chinese government actively regulates the digital economy while supporting growth through targeted policies focused on data security, platform governance, and domestic innovation.
 Recognizing the critical role of the digital economy in GDP growth and China’s economic dominance, they have allowed the digital economy to flourish without heavy intervention.
 The regulations that are in place primarily aim to ensure sustainable growth, while preventing economic bubbles or crashes.

 This regulatory framework has also provided a conducive environment for the growth of China’s domestic digital economy.
 For instance, when Alipay was first launched, global expectations were that it would swiftly integrate with PayPal.
 However, Chinese regulation did not permit an immediate entry for PayPal into China.
 As a result, Chinese payment processors had the opportunity to develop independently.
 By the time PayPal did enter China, it faced competition rather than being the dominant leader in a competitive marketplace.